Skip to content

 Please, enumerate all tonemes of the language, and mention their regular allotones.

-For each toneme, enumerate the criteria of tonemicity it complies with.
-For each case, please either provide diagnostic examples or make references to subsequent sections (e.g., §6.1 on tonal rules), where relevant data is discussed in more detail.
+For each toneme, enumerate the criteria of tonemic status it complies with.
+For each case, please either provide diagnostic examples or make references to subsequent sections (e.g., §6.1 on tonal processes), where relevant data is discussed in more detail.

 There are three types of criteria for toneme identification.